NGC 2787

 NGC 2787 contains a low-ionization nuclear emission-line region (LINER) at its core, which is a type of region that is characterized by its spectral line emission from weakly ionized atoms.
 LINERs are very common within lenticular galaxies, with approximately one-fifth of nearby lenticular galaxies containing LINERs.
 The supermassive black hole at the center has a mass of 4.1e7 +0.4/−0.5 solar mass.
 The central region of the galaxy contains dust rings that are tilted with respect to the disk, which may be the result of an encounter with another galaxy.

+NGC 2787 is part of the Ursa Major Cloud, which is part of the Virgo Supercluster.